Mitigating Covertly Unsafe Text within Natural Language Systems: An Interdisciplinary Path to Safe AI

 \section{An Interdisciplinary Path to Safe AI}

 So far, our discussion has been focused on technical solutions to prevent AI systems from generating covertly unsafe text.
 As harm is a sensitive topic with many legal repercussions, we will now ground our discussion of physical harm on how current policy interacts with harmful AI.
 We also consider human factors that are out of scope for current AI systems, including foreseeability, target, and motive; we evaluate how these may apply in the detection context and call for an interdisciplinary approach to tackle these issues (\autoref{fig:involvement}).
+To develop safe systems, we emphasize a two-pronged approach that both informs users of the potential shortcomings of AI systems and centers transparency within these systems to empower users with the resources to rationally and confidently decide the trustworthiness of these AI systems \cite{mei2023users}.
 This approach can effectively mitigate bias against protected groups that may be susceptible targets.